 Research and Publications

-It is the study of music in its cultural context.
+Ethnomusicology -the study of music in context.

 Jyoshna La Trobe has been giving lectures on many aspects of the music culture of Rāṛh, India including praise music (kīrtan), the masked dance of the ancient warrior (Chhau) mystic songs of the Bauls and the Shiva Gajan festival.
 Over the past five years she has delved more deeply into the music culture of the New Zealand Māori.
 She has lectured on the song traditions and worked in collaboration with Richard Nunns and James Webster on taonga puoro ‘instrumental traditions’.